Information-Theoretic Privacy with General Distortion Constraints: Introduction

 \subsection{Contributions}

 A privacy mechanism could be applied to a dataset as a whole, or to each individual entry of the dataset independently.
 We label the mechanisms for the two approaches as \textit{general} and \textit{memoryless} mechanisms.
-In this paper: \begin{itemize} \item We derive precise expressions for the asymptotic leakage distortion-cost function tradeoff in \eqref{eq:optimization}.
-For memoryless mechanisms, it is equal to the single letter leakage function evaluated at the inverse of the cost function applied to the cost threshold $t$, and for general mechanisms, it is the lower convex envelope of the leakage tradeoff curve under memoryless mechanisms. \item We also give the exact formulation of the asymptotic leakage in \eqref{eq:optimization 2} for memoryless and general mechanisms.
-For memoryless mechanisms, it is equal to the single letter leakage function evaluated at the largest distortion value that $g(.)$ is equal to $1$.
-For general mechanisms, it is the integral of single letter leakage function with respect to the Lebesgue---Stieltjes measure defined based on the constraint function $g$. \item In both cases, the optimal general mechanisms are mixtures of memoryless mechanisms. \end{itemize} The formulations in \eqref{eq:optimization} and \eqref{eq:optimization 2} include the dependence on both the public and private aspects of the dataset.
+In this paper: \begin{itemize} \item We derive the asymptotic leakage distortion-cost tradeoff in \eqref{eq:optimization}.
+For memoryless mechanisms, it is equal to the single letter leakage function evaluated at the generalized inverse of the cost function whenever that inverse is uniquely defined, and at the countable set of discontinuity thresholds we provide matching single-letter upper and lower bounds.
+For general mechanisms, the asymptotic leakage is the lower convex envelope of the memoryless tradeoff curve. \item We also give the exact formulation of the asymptotic leakage in \eqref{eq:optimization 2} for memoryless and general mechanisms.
+For memoryless mechanisms, it is equal to the single letter leakage function evaluated at the largest distortion value at which $g(D)$ is equal to $1$.
+For general mechanisms, it is the integral of the single letter leakage function with respect to the Lebesgue---Stieltjes measure defined by the constraint function $g$. \item In both cases, the optimal general mechanisms are mixtures of memoryless mechanisms. \end{itemize} The formulations in \eqref{eq:optimization} and \eqref{eq:optimization 2} include the dependence on both the public and private aspects of the dataset.
 In cases where the private data is not directly available, but the statistics are known, the private ($Y^n$), public ($X^n$), and revealed data ($\hX^n$) form a Markov chain $Y^n \rightarrow X^n \rightarrow \hX^n$.
 In this paper, we focus on the general case with both public and private data being available to the mechanism, but the results here generalize in a straightforward manner to the case when private data is not available.
+The post-2018 literature has substantially expanded the class of leakage measures and the design of privacy mechanisms, but the asymptotic role of non-linear distortion costs and full distortion-tail constraints remains distinct from these developments.
+Our contribution is therefore complementary: we keep the leakage measure fixed to mutual information and characterize how the entire distortion constraint, rather than only the single-letter average distortion threshold, changes the optimal first-order leakage and the need for general mechanisms.